jvde-github/AIS-catcher/README.md

 ### Screen output

 The output to screen can be regulated with the ``-o`` switch.
 To surpress any messages to screen use ``-o 0`` or ``-q``.
-To only show only NMEA lines, we can use the switch ``-o 1`` or ``-n``.
+To show only simple NMEA lines, we can use the switch ``-o 1`` or ``-n``.
 Example output looks as follows:
 ```
 !AIVDM,1,1,,B,33L=LN051HQj3HhRJd7q1W=`0000,0*03
 ```
-By default and using the command ``-o 2`` AIS-catcher displays NMEA messages with some additional information:
+By default, and using the command ``-o 2`,` AIS-catcher displays NMEA messages with some additional information:
 ```
 !AIVDM,1,1,,B,33L=LN051HQj3HhRJd7q1W=`0000,0*03 ( MSG: 3, REPEAT: 0, MMSI: 230907000, signalpower: -44.0, ppm: 0, timestamp: 20220729191340)
 ```
-The same information wrapped in a JSON packages is provided with the switch ```-o 3```.
-The main advantage is that we can use this output as input for further processing:
+This same information but wrapped in a JSON packages is provided with the switch ```-o 3``` to facilitate further processing downstream, for example in Python:
 ```
 {"class":"AIS","device":"AIS-catcher","channel":"B","rxtime":"20220729191502","signalpower":-44.0,"ppm":0,"mmsi":230907000,"type":3,"NMEA":["!AIVDM,1,1,,B,33L=LN051HQj3HhRJd7q1W=`0000,0*03"]}
 ```
-And for additional decoding of the NMEA line we can use ``-o 4``:
+Full decoding of the NMEA line is provided with the command ``-o 4``:
 ```
 {"class":"AIS","device":"AIS-catcher","rxtime":"20220729191610","scaled":true,"channel":"B","nmea":["!AIVDM,1,1,,B,33L=LN051HQj3HhRJd7q1W=`0000,0*03"],"signalpower":-44.0,"ppm":0.000000,"type":3,"repeat":0,"mmsi":230907000,"status":0,"status_text":"Under way using engine","turn":18,"speed":8.800000,"accuracy":true,"lon":24.915239,"lat":60.148106,"course":231.000000,"heading":230,"second":52,"maneuver":0,"raim":false,"radio":0}
 ```
 There are many libraries for decoding AIS messages to JSON format.
-I encourage you to use your favourite library (libais, gpsdecode, pyais, etc).
-There does not seem to be clear consensus yet on the format.
+I encourage you to use your favourite library ([libais](https://github.com/schwehr/libais), [gpsdecode](https://github.com/ukyg9e5r6k7gubiekd6/gpsd/blob/master/gpsdecode.c), [pyais](https://github.com/M0r13n/pyais), etc).
+However, rhere does not seem to be clear consensus yet on the format.
 We have tried as much as possible to align the implementation and the output with the proposal [here](https://gpsd.gitlab.io/gpsd/AIVDM.html) which is a great piece of work by the open source community.

 ### Further processing the messages